 Our constitutional documents do not contain provisions requiring that disputes, including those arising under the securities laws of the United States, between us, our officers, directors and shareholders, be arbitrated.
-Currently, substantially all of our operations are conducted outside the United States, and substantially all of our assets are located outside the United States.
-All of our officers are nationals or residents of jurisdictions other than the United States and a substantial portion of their assets are located outside the United States.
+All of the current operations are conducted in China.
+In addition, except Steven Yuan Ning Sim, all of our current directors and executive officers are nationals or residents of China.
+Substantially all of the assets of these persons are located outside the United States.
 As a result, it may be difficult for a shareholder to effect service of process within the United States upon these persons, or to enforce against us or them judgments obtained in United States courts, including judgments predicated upon the civil liability provisions of the securities laws of the United States or any state in the United States.